Rate Limits

 - Response headers — Check

-X-RateLimit-Remainingafter each request to track your real-time rate limit usage. - Proactive alerts — If you're consistently hitting your limits, consider upgrading your plan for higher throughput.
+X-RateLimit-Remainingafter each request to track your real-time rate limit usage. - Plan ahead — If you're consistently hitting your limits, consider upgrading your plan for higher throughput.

 Best Practices